TABLE OF CONTENTS

 NORDLINGER’S 100 SECTIONS OF WOODS: A RARE NATURALIST’S TREASURE AND A BOOK COLLECTOR’S DELIGHT

-NORDLINGER AND MATHIEU: 60 TRANSVERSALES, a special issue for Forestry Students in Nancy, France
+NORDLINGER AND MATHIEU: 60 TRANSVERSALES, a special issue of microtomed wood for Forestry Students in Nancy, France

-THE JESSUP COLLECTION OF THE WOODS OF THE UNITED STATES The world’s largest collection of wood started at the American Museum of Natural History
+THE JESSUP COLLECTION: THE WOODS OF THE UNITED STATES The world’s largest collection of wood started at the American Museum of Natural History

-PLAYERS TOBACCO CIGARETTE CARDS: Colorful Trading Cards of Microscopic Views of Nature Spur Victorian England’s Captivation With Tiny Things
+PLAYERS TOBACCO CIGARETTE CARDS: Colorful Trading Cards of Microscopic Views of Nature Advertise Victorian England’s Captivation With Tiny Things

-GRINDING AWAY LIVES: The Tragic Toll of Sheffield’s Fork-Grinders
+GRINDING AWAY LIVES: The Tragic Toll of Sheffield’s Fork-Grinders.
+Inhaled steel dust shortened the life of workers.

 MISCELLANEOUS TOPICS